 I mention this because it also serves as a subtle parallel to Chuck and to Sarah, who are themselves still adjusting to the light of their open and acknowledged love of one another, who are still adjusting to the light radiating from the Mystery of Marriage.
 Just as Jeff has to adjust to living in the light, so do they.
 Their decision to refuse Beckman’s offer to rejoin the CIA, their desire to start a different version of Carmichael Enterprises, are their way of refusing the darkness of the spy life and of trying to inhabit the life of real love.
 But it is worth bearing in mind that moving into the light can still bewilder the eye.

 We all realize, even if we don’t quite experience the full symbolism, that the moment of Morgan’s discovering Castle in S3 is a major moment in the show.
 It is so important that it competes with, although it loses to, the soon-to-happen coupling of Chuck and Sarah.
 (Think what you will of S3, but despite its imperfections, it is the axis of reference of the entire show.
-S1-2 make sense as moving toward it; S4-5 as moving from it.)
-Although it will take the call from Beckman to put the official seal on Morgan’s promotion to lover, it is clearly accomplished when Chuck tells Morgan what has really been going on–that is the moment Morgan becomes a lover and no longer a clown.
+S1-2 make sense as moving toward it; S4-5 as moving from it, and not just in obvious ways.)
+Although it will take the call from Beckman to put the official seal on Morgan’s promotion to lover (as it is a conversation with her that puts the unofficial official seal on Chuck and Sarah’s coupling), it is clearly accomplished when Chuck tells Morgan what has really been going on–that is the moment Morgan becomes a lover and no longer a clown.

 The show can make this happen because it so rigorously enforces the separation of the Buy More and Castle, the clown world and the lover world.
 The clowns and lovers do mix occasionally at the apartments, but the apartments do not represent the full reality of the lover world.
 Only Castle does that, only there is Chuck’s appearance distinguished from his reality.